30 of January, 2019

 12h00-12h45: Michel Grabisch (CES, University of Paris I Panthéon-Sorbonne)

-Title: Monotone Decomposition of 2-additive Generalized Additive Independence Models (Joint work with Christophe Labreuche and Mustapha Ridaoui)
+Title: Monotone Decomposition of 2-additive Generalized Additive Independence Models

 Abstract: We consider discrete GAI (Generalized Additive Independence) models in decision making, begin monotone w.r.t. attributes, and study the problem of the decomposition.
 A canonical decomposition of a GAI is still an open problem in general, and here we propose a monotone (as a sum of nondecreasing terms) decomposition of a 2-additive discrete GAI model, which also the property to be minimal in number of terms.
 For this, we take advantage of the fact that discrete monotone (2-additive) GAI models are equivalent to k-ary (2-additive) capacities (monotone multichoice games), and the decomposition is nothing other than the expression of a k-ary capacity in terms of vertices of a simplex containing it.
 We identify the set of vertices of 2-additive k-ary capacities and give an explicit expression of the decomposition for k=2.
+This is a joint work with Christophe Labreuche and Mustapha Ridaoui.

 14h30-15h15: Sébastien Destercke (Heudiasyc)